ahsan598/docker-projects/docker-setup/readme.md

 # Docker Installation & Quick Start

-This document provides instructions to install **Docker** on **Ubuntu** and run a simple test container.
+This document provides instructions to install **Docker** on **Ubuntu based instances** and run a simple test container.
 Use this as a reference for all projects that require Docker.

-## Install Docker on Ubuntu
+## Install Docker on Ubuntu based instances
 - A bash script `install-docker.sh` is provided in this directory.
 It automates Docker Engine and Docker Compose installation.

 - Execute the script to install Docker